 Legality doesn’t guarantee peace of mind.

-Why I Avoid Blocking Access or Traffic
+Why To Avoid Blocking Access or Traffic

 Blocking entrances, exits, or sidewalks invites complaints.